ginobilinie/codeBook/README.md

 26. generateParenthesis.cpp: Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.
 The key point is to find what's the invalid cases: if closing (right) bracket is more than the openning (left) bracket, then it is invalid.
 Otherwise, it is valid.
 Based on this observation, we can simply write the codes.

 27. mergeKLists.cpp: use priority_queue to maintain a k-min heap (k is the number of lists), and we should learn how use priority_queue, like priority_queue<type, container, compare>.
 Also, we should be very careful about the pointer operation.
+It is the linked list, we we can easily move to next.
 Time complexity: nk*log(k), and space complexity: O(k)

 28. swapPairs.cpp: pay attention to the end condition for while loop.